a2softin-LTD/tools_sas_firmware_tests/README.md

 ````
 $env:TEST_ENV="dev"; $env:EMAIL="agntkcak7s@jxpomup.com"; $env:PASSWORD_MD5="8af3982673455323883c06fa59d2872a"; $env:DEVICE_ID="00:08:B7:10:08:F4"; $env:FIRMWARE_VERSIONS="http://51.20.115.159:7070/firmware/b7/22_75.bin,http://51.20.115.159:7070/firmware/b7/22_74.bin"; npx playwright test --grep "@sas_upgrade_downgrade"
 ````
+#### Important to know!
+1. The versions will be installed in the order they are specified in the line: `VERSION_1 -> VERSION_2 -> ... -> VERSION_N`

+2. If you try to install a previously installed version - the test will fail (this behavior will be fixed as an Improvement some later)

 ### 2. Open the project root and run 'Upgrade/Downgrade' `tests for several devices` from command line:
 ####